Covid-19

 labs in India

-Another aspect of healthcare industry working
+Another aspect of the healthcare industry working

-tirelessly to fight Covid-19 is labs.
+tirelessly to fight COVID-19 is labs.
 India has NIV and 52 other labs

 registered under ICMR.
-All these labs are well equipped to test the presence of
+All these labs are well-equipped to test the presence of

 coronavirus in the given sample.
 It will be interesting to note that each lab